Journal of Economic Surveys

 Since Specialization

-This map shows the geographic distribution of research published in Journal of Economic Surveys.
-It shows the number of citations received by papers published by authors working in each country.
-You can also color the map by specialization and compare the number of papers published in Journal of Economic Surveys with the expected number of papers based on a country's size and research output (numbers larger than one mean the country's share of papers is larger than expected).
+This map shows the geographic impact of research published in Journal of Economic Surveys.
+It shows the number of citations coming from papers published by authors working in each country.
+You can also color the map by specialization and compare the number of citations received by papers published in Journal of Economic Surveys with the expected number of citations based on a country's size and research output (numbers larger than one mean the country cites Journal of Economic Surveys more than expected).

 Rankless by CCL